djm158/accounting-element/README.md

 # &lt;accounting-element&gt;

-Element wrapper for the [accounting.js](http://openexchangerates.github.io/accounting.js/) library.
+Element wrapper for the [accounting-js](https://github.com/nashdot/accounting-js) library (which is a wrapper for [accounting.js](http://openexchangerates.github.io/accounting.js/))

 ## Documentation and Demo